helm/charts/stable/anchore-engine/README.md

 This chart deploys the Anchore Engine docker container image analysis system.
 Anchore Engine requires a PostgreSQL database (>=9.6) which may be handled by the chart or supplied externally, and executes in a service based architecture utilizing the following Anchore Engine services: External API, Simplequeue, Catalog, Policy Engine, and Analyzer.

 This chart can also be used to install the following Anchore Enterprise services: GUI, RBAC, On-prem Feeds.
 Enterprise services require a valid Anchore Enterprise License as well as credentials with access to the private dockerhub repository hosting the images.
+These are not enabled by default.

 Each of these services can be scaled and configured independently.